HalHunt/minvertest/README.md

 # MinverTest
-Testing this very nice library https://github.com/adamralph/minver
+Testing this very nice library https://github.com/adamralph/minver.
+Adding a fix after "release" to this readme.